Dasharo/docs/docs/dasharo-menu-docs/dasharo-system-features.md

     + `Suspend to RAM (S3)` - standard sleep mode that suspends the machine state to RAM, supported on most operating systems (except Windows on 11th generation Intel Core processors or newer).
-- `Battery Start Treshold` - the value set by this option represents the percentage of battery power that the device will never fall below - it will power off.
+- `Battery Start Treshold` - The value set by this option represents the percentage of battery power; if it is above this value, the DUT won't start charging.
+If the DUT has started charging before this level, it will not stop until the battery stop threshold is reached.
 - `Battery Stop Treshold` - the value set by this option represents the percentage of battery power that the device will never exceed - it will stop charging.